Chirality transitions in a system of active flat spinners: Chirality transitions

-We plot in Figure~\ref{fig:correlations} \textbf{(a)} the trends of the cumulants $a_{11}^{(0)}$, $a_{00}^{(1)}$, together with $T_t/T_r^*$ (results for cumulants $a_{20}^{(0)}$ and $a_{02}^{(1)}$ do not display a clear trend except that in general they are not small, see supplementary material \cite{suppl}).
-Results for $a_{11}^{(0)}$ (blue symbols) and $a_{00}^{(1)}$ (inset) reveal indeed that our system features correlations between rotations and translations, as shown in the diagram of Figure~\ref{fig:correlations} \textbf{(c)}.
-In particular, it is interesting to note that the sign of the bend cumulant $a_{00}^{(1)}$ evolves from negative for low $T_t$ to positive for high $T_t$, coinciding with the changes of sign of the global vorticity $\overline\omega$.
-Also, the speed and spin correlations for the absolute values whereas they mostly vanish at higher $T_t$, when $\mathbb{C}-$ chirality is predominant, with a fast decreasing interval that roughly coincides with the transitional $\mathbb{C}\pm$ chirality.
-This correlations decay is besides accompanied by a notable drop of thermal spin fluctuations: they are noticeably large (close to $10^3$ larger than translational fluctuations) but monotonically decrease with $T_t$ to become of the order of thermal velocity fluctuations for $\mathbb{C}-$ chirality.
+We plot in Figure~\ref{fig:correlations} (a) the trends of the cumulants $a_{11}^{(0)}$, $a_{00}^{(b)}$, together with $T_t/T_r^*$ (results for cumulants $a_{20}^{(0)}$ and $a_{02}^{(1)}$ do not display a clear trend except that in general they are not small, see SI Matherials and Methods).
+Results for $a_{11}^{(0)}$ (blue symbols) and $a_{00}^{(b)}$ (inset) reveal indeed that our system features correlations between rotations and translation.
+This coupling can yield the $\mathbb{C}+$ chirality, as sketched in Figure~\ref{fig:correlations}~(c).
+In particular, it is interesting to note that the sign of the bend cumulant $a_{00}^{(b)}$ evolves from negative for low $\overline{T}_t$ to positive for high $\overline{T}_t$, thus determining the changes of sign of the global vorticity $\overline\omega$.
+Also, the speed-spin correlations ($a_{11}^{(0)}$) mostly vanish at higher $\overline{T}_t$, when $\mathbb{C}-$ chirality is predominant, with a fast decreasing interval that roughly coincides with the transitional $\mathbb{C}\pm$ chirality.
+This correlation decay is besides accompanied by a notable drop (of 2 orders of magnitude) of spin kinetic energy fluctuations relative to translational energy fluctuations (set of red points, right Y axis in Figure~(\ref{fig:correlations}~a), as the system increases its activity (higher $\overline{T}_t$) and approaches the $\mathbb{C}-$ chiral state.
 This signals a process of spin synchronization that, apparently, allows for the decay of the $\mathbb{C}+$ chiral mode.
-In summary, this indicates that correlations between rotation and translations at microscopic level play an important role in the transport properties of chiral fluids, such as the odd viscosity.
+In summary, measurements indicate that correlations between rotation and translations at the level of the particle dynamics have distinctive features, according to the observed chiral phases.